Global Expansion Guide

 21 April 2025

-Note: Employees who work on a public holiday or a substitute public holiday must be paid public holiday overtime pay.
-However, if the same employee works on both days of the same type of holiday, the public holiday rate can only be applied to one day, and the employee decides which day.
+Note: Employees who work on a public holiday or a substituted public holiday are entitled to public holiday overtime pay.
+However, if an employee works on both days of the same type of holiday, the public holiday rate may only be applied to one day, and the employee may choose which day it applies to.

-Exemptions from Overtime (on public holidays) Compensation: Determined in accordance with the provisions of the industry’s industrial award, based on the nature of employment and the nature of the position.
+Exemptions from Overtime (on public holidays) Compensation: Any exemptions are determined in accordance with the provisions of the relevant industry award, based on the nature of the employment and the role.

 Working Hours